cfreeman/hota-lowana/README.md

 # HOTA-lowana

-This small javascript application uses a webcam and tensorflow to detect the prescence of people.
+This javascript application uses a webcam and tensorflow to detect the prescence of people.
 It will adjust video playback speed, volume and saturation based on the amount of activity.
 More activity = faster, louder and brighter video.

 ### DEVELOPMENT